Medieval Bread Soup

 The author does not specify whether the cheese must be fresh or aged.
 If you want to use fresh cheese, we recommend caciotta or scamorza; as aged cheese, the best choice is Parmigiano or pecorino.
 The only spice mentioned in the recipe is saffron, one of the most used in this cookbook for all social classes, with the suggestion to add other good spices.
 We used cinnamon and black pepper, but other possible choices are, for instance, ginger, nutmeg, or cloves.

+If you want to learn about historical bread, read our book Early Italian Recipes.
+Cereals, bread, pasta, and pies, where you will find historical information about cereals and their preparations from the Antiquity to the end of the Renaissance, with 114 recipes for pasta, bread, pizza, pies, and more, newly translated and explained.
 To know more about the source of this recipe, check out our book Registrum Coquine.
 A medieval cookbook.
 In addition, it is available our translation, commentary, and glossary of a beautiful 6th-century source, De Observatione Ciborum, written by the physician Anthimus to the king of the Franks Theuderic.
 This book contains some of the earliest medieval recipes, in addition to information about the diet of the Franks and the differences between their food habits and the alimentation of the Mediterranean populations, showing the passage between ancient and late-medieval cooking.

 For more information about ancient food, we recommend reading Ancient Roman Cooking.
 Ingredients, Recipes, Sources and check out our Patreon page, in which you find several articles about historical food and the translations of ancient and medieval sources.